 Travel to the town is prohibited for foreign tourists by public transport, and all travelers to Tibet must have a pre-booked tour, with guide and driver, as well as a private vehicle.
 For Chinese tourists, travel to Gyantse can be done by train to Shigatse, and then by local bus to the town of Gyantse.

 Winter, one would think, would not be a good time to visit, and many people believe that all of Tibet is covered in deep snow from December to March.
 In reality, the area actually sees very little snow except on the mountains that surround Gyantse, and the sun is strong and bright, keeping the days warmer than you might expect.
 It does get cold, especially at night, but the fewer tourists and stunning views make it a good time to escape the crowds and rush of summer.
-It is still a good idea to bring warm clothes, and you will still need your sunglasses for the strong UV rays, as well as lip balm and moisturizers as the winds are strong and cold.
+It is still a good idea to bring warm clothes, and you will still need your sunglasses for the strong UV rays and lip balm and moisturizers as the winds are strong and cold.